Gunnvant/text_representation/index.md

 ## Assumptions I make about you

 * Interested in text analysis
-* Know python and its DS/ML ecosystem
+* Know python and have some expericen with data analysis
-* Have seen and worked with jupyter notebooks
+* Have seen and played with jupyter notebooks

 --- .class #id